zack-bitcoin/amoveo-opencl-miner/README.md

 * we can calculate the hash of a header correctly.
 * we can calculate hash2integer correctly.

+* We can can calculate the hash of arbitrary binaries correctly

 ## The next steps